Canada's areas of action in ESA programs

 Advanced Research in Telecommunications Systems (ARTES) 4.0 Program

-The ARTES 4.0 Program (successor of the ARTES Program) encompasses all ESA satellite communications activities.
+The ARTES 4.0 Program (successor of the ARTES Program) encompasses all v satellite communications activities.
 It transforms research and development investments into successful commercial products.
 This helps secure the future of Europe and Canada in the worldwide satellite communications market.

 Earth observation